-We needed to add a targeting laser and a thermal array sensor to the Mars Rover robot, so Lunamoth and I experimented with different wavelengths of lasers and types of lenses.
+We needed to add a targeting laser and a thermal array sensor to the Mars Rover robot, so we experimented with different wavelengths of lasers and types of lenses.
 After looking at the results of our tests, we decided on a 532 nanometer laser (which is bright green in color), with adjustable 5 to 25 milliwatts of power, and a 38-degree line-generating lens.

 We plan to use a TPA81 Thermopile Array sensor to scan the temperature of the objects that are out in front of the robot (a few feet or a few yards away).
 This particular sensor provides an 8 x 1 array of eight temperatures corresponding to eight points from left to right in front of it (about 40 degrees across).
 But it’s hard to tell exactly where it’s pointing and which objects it’s measuring, so we plan to use the laser to identify the scanning zone.
 We cobbled together a prototype and our initial tests of all this worked well, so we moved into the final build stage and mounted it into the robot.
 The key was to make sure that the laser was lined up with the thermal array sensor, which necessitated a special mounting mechanism.

-Lunamoth gives a devilish grin as she experiments with different types of lasers.
-She decides on the green laser because it’s strongest, easiest to see, and “just plain the coolest.”
+Here I am with a devilish grin as I experiment with different types of lasers.
+I decided on the green laser because it’s strongest, easiest to see, and “just plain the coolest.”

-Lunamoth uses the vertical mini mill to do some machining to modify the laser mount.
+I used my favorite tool, the vertical mini mill, to do some machining to modify the laser mount.
 We then drilled and tapped various threaded holes into the mount.